CompOmics/compomics.github.io/pages/searchgui/searchgui.md

  * **MS Amanda on Mac** - Running MS Amanda on Linux requires that you have [Mono](http://www.mono-project.com) installed.
 Mono 3.10.0 or newer is required.
 For help on installing Mono please see [http://www.mono-project.com/download](http://www.mono-project.com/download).

- * **MyriMatch on Linux** - If you get the error "`locale::facet::_S_create_c_locale name not valid`", this can be fixed by running the command "export LC_ALL=C" before running SearchGUI/MyriMatch.
+ * **MyriMatch on Linux** - If you get the error "`locale::facet::_S_create_c_locale name not valid`", this can be fixed by running the command "`export LC_ALL=C`" before running SearchGUI/MyriMatch.
 To make this fix permanent, put the export line in your .bash_profile (~/.bash_profile).
 If you still have problems, please contact the [MyriMatch developers](http://www.mc.vanderbilt.edu/root/vumc.php?site=msrc/bioinformatics&doc=27121).

  * **MyriMatch on Linux II** - If you get the error "`myrimatch: loadlocale.c:129: _nl_intern_locale_data: Assertion cnt < (sizeof (_nl_value_type_LC_TIME) / sizeof (_nl_value_type_LC_TIME[0]))' failed.`" (or other locale-related variable than `LC_TIME`), this can be fixed by running the command "`export LC_TIME=C`" before running SearchGUI/MyriMatch.
 To make this fix permanent, put the export line in your .bash_profile (~/.bash_profile).

  * **MyriMatch on Windows** - If Myrimatch finishes almost immediately and SearchGUI log shows something like "`MyriMatch finished for * (47.0 milliseconds).
 Could not find MyriMatch result file`", myrimatch executable may not be running properly.
-Into its internal path (similar to <SearchGUI>\resources\MyriMatch\windows\windows_64bit, depending on your platform) you can execute it just writing `myriMatch`.
+Into its internal path (similar to <SearchGUI>\resources\MyriMatch\windows\windows_64bit, depending on your platform) you can execute it just writing `myriMatch` .
 If it throws errors about missing libraries like MSVCR100.dll or MSVCP100.dll you will need to install the last version available of them from Microsoft.
 MSVCR100.dll and MSVCP100.dll need this specific Microsoft Visual C++ package: [Microsoft Visual C++ 2010 Service Pack 1 Redistributable Package MFC Security Update](https://www.microsoft.com/en-us/download/details.aspx?id=26999).
-Other versions of Visual C++ redistributable libraries may be obtained here: [The latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Other versions of Visual C++ redistributable libraries may be obtained here:[The latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

  * **Linux and Mac OSX File Permissions** - On Linux and Mac OSX you may have to edit the permissions for the executable files in order for SearchGUI to work.
 Allow execution for all users.

  * **32 bits vs 64 bits** - Please make sure that your using versions of the search engines that are compatible with your OS.
+Note that the latest releases of OMSSA are only available in 64 bits versions.
+For older versions of OMSSA see the [OMSSA archive](ftp://ftp.ncbi.nlm.nih.gov/pub/lewisg/omssa).
+However, it is always recommended to use the latest version if possible.
+Also note that OMSSA versions up until version 2.1.9 does not support precursor mass tolerance in ppm.

  * **Xlib/X11 errorrs** - When running the command lines on systems without a grahpical user interface you may get errors related to X11.
 If that happens try adding `-Djava.awt.headless=true` to the command line.

  * **Problem Not Solved?
 Or Problem Not List?** - Contact the developers of SearchGUI by setting up an [issue](https://github.com/compomics/searchgui/issues) describing the problem.
 If the issue is related to the installation of the search engines, please contact the search engine developers directly.